leonschreiber96/Berlin-Mensa-Meal-Tracker/README.md

 # Berlin Mensa Meal Tracker Bot 🥗🤖

-A Telegram bot built using Deno that engages me daily to track what they had in Mensa for lunch.
+A Telegram bot built using Deno that engages me daily to track what I had in Mensa for lunch that day (incl. prices).
 It uses OpenAI's API to match the user's description of their lunch with the actual menu (provided by [my Mensa API](https://mensa.leonschreiber.de)) and logs the results.

 ## Features 🚀